 Paulino Bernabe

-Later, when my father became independent, a new period in his life began, the workshop was in our family home in Loto Street and I continued to learn the secrets of good guitar making, directly from father to son; there was always time to be in the workshop and so much so that I soon left my studies to work seriously, doing what I liked most, helping my father.
+When my father later became independent, a new chapter began.
+The workshop in our family home on Loto Street became my daily environment, and I continued learning the fundamentals of guitar making.
+There was always time to be in the workshop, and it was not long before I left my studies to dedicate myself fully to the craft I loved most: assisting my father.

 The classical guitar, with its soft nylon strings and characteristic timbre, has become a symbol of chamber music, Spanish tradition, and concert repertoire.
 Its modern form was shaped by Antonio de Torres in the 19th century, setting the standard for the body, fan bracing, and the 65-centimeter scale length that are still used today.
 Instruments in this category open up a rich palette from the refined Romantic miniatures of Tárrega to the majestic concertos of Rodrigo.
 Here you will find guitars that preserve historical continuity and at the same time inspire new interpretations.